MaxySpark/Repository-Importer/README.md

 # Repository-Importer
-#### Import Repository From Github to Bitbucket and Bitbucket to Github
+#### Import Repository From Github to Bitbucket and Bitbucket to Github (Repository will be Imported as Private)

 ## Prerequisite
  * [x] NodeJS and NPM